CoopHive/coophive-v1-deprecated/ARCHITECTURE.md

 Make sure you start the solver first.

-You can now set up multiple resource providers, e.g. with GPUs.
+You can now set up multiple resource providers (RPs), e.g. with GPUs.
 Make sure you mint each one a separate key, e.g. with metamask and the faucet.
+RPs will need `bacalhau` and `resource-provider{,-gpu}`.

 ### running the saas layer